The Psychological Profile of Genghis Khan Robert Bluestein

 Everyday Life Inside a Yurt

-The Yurt was the communal home of the Mongol people.
+The yurt was the communal home of the Mongol people.
 You can still see them today.
-They are designed to be put up and taken down with the greatest of ease and several families may live in one of them.
-Similar to a TeePee, the yurt is simply much larger in circumference.
-There was a hole in the top and inside the Yurt it would be terribly smokey and difficult to breathe.
-The entrance way would always face to the south, because the Mongols felt that only good news came form the south.
+They are designed to be put up and taken down with the greatest of ease, and several families may live in one of them.
+Similar to a teepee, the yurt is simply much larger in circumference.
+There was a hole in the top, and inside the yurt, it would be terribly smoky and difficult to breathe.
+The entranceway would always face to the south because the Mongols felt that only good news came from the south.
 Without wood to burn, the Mongols used animal dung, making for an acrid and even putrid smell inside the yurt.

 Inside the Yurt however, it was warm.
 The Mongols survived temperatures that were unimaginable to everyone else.